McAelanRemigio/COPD/README.md

 FEV1_phase2 is the FEV1 of research participants 5 years later

 I did this project to analyze the relationship between FEV1 at follow-up FEV1_phase2 and other variables in the dataset.

+## ⚠️ **Data Privacy Notice**
+- This repository does **not** contain any actual student data.
+- All datasets used are kept private and are **not included in this repository**.
+- Example or synthetic datasets may be used for demonstration purposes.